Impact on the Environment and Warnings

 To mount a USB drive:

-- Log into the SecurePlatform or Gaia machine in Expert mode.
+- Log in to the Expert mode.

 - Make sure not overwrite any currently mounted partitions.

 mount /dev/sdb1 /usb-storage

-- Run cd /usb-storage to go into the newly mounted device.
+- Go to the newly mounted device.

 Unmounting a USB drive

 Once you are finished using the USB drive, you can unmount it.

 First, close all open files that reside on the

 /usb-storage directory and make sure your present working directory is not the